 In some cases, they can be helpful.
 For example, a B-12 supplement may help if your short-term memory loss is caused by a B-12 deficiency.

 Otherwise, there’s mixed evidence for how well other supplements work for memory loss.
 For example, ginkgo biloba is a popular supplement for memory and concentration issues.
-But a of 36 studies found that while the supplement is safe, its effects on dementia or other cognitive impairments is inconsistent and unreliable.
+But a

 Fish oil is another supplement you may have heard helps memory.
 A Cochrane review found that fish oil doesn’t have any significant cognitive benefits for healthy older adults.
 However, they suggested that more research should be done on this topic.